marvindv/markdown-notebook/README.md

 markdown-notebook is a self-hosted web application to organize and write your notes in Markdown.

-Your notes are organized in a number of sections in notebooks.
-Each section contains pages which contain your Markdown notes.
-The backend holds the notes in a SQLite database.
+Your notes are organized in files as nested in directories as you like.
+The backend stores all your notes in a SQLite database file.

 ## Docker deployment